Lower Buckton Country House – sleeps ten guests in five double bedrooms all on the first floor. Dog friendly. People friendly. Horse friendly.

 The kitchen is equipped by a cook for cooks.
 Guests will find lots of gadgets and utensils with which to prepare and cook all of the local, seasonal food food available.
 The square kitchen with its window and garden door has a central preparation table, a four oven oil-fired AGA cooker and a five-burner/two oven with separate grill Rangemaster dual gas and electric stove surrounded by solid beech worktops and a double Belfast sink.
 There are two under-counter fridges, an under-counter freezer, two washing-up machines and a combi/oven/grill/microwave.
 Lots of pots and pans, masses of utensils for every job., to keep you away from the kitchen sink.
 The cupboards are full of matching bone china, good quality pots, pans, crocks, cutlery utensils and gadgets.
 We hope we’ve thought of useful added extras.

-On arrival you’ll find the fridge stocked with “Local to Ludlow” fresh bread, butter, homemade marmalade, local milk, Lower Buckton’s own pressed apple juice, free-range eggs and a homemade cake.
-There’s a supply of Lavazza ground coffee, proper leaf tea and sugar plus condiments and lots of storage space for your own food.
+A homemade cake awaits you and there’s a supply of Lavazza ground coffee, proper leaf tea and sugar plus condiments and lots of storage space for your own food.
 Please try not to bring too much super-market food – you’ll find everything you need in the area’s superb local independent shops and markets.
 We like to be a multi-national, supermarket-free zone.

 The Scullery, downstairs WC, shower and inner hall